 clethodim (Select Max): PHI 30d, 24hr REI, Group 1.
 Will control grass weeds only.
 Apply to actively growing grasses.
 See label for rate selection.
 Multiple applications of 9 to 32 oz/A per application, minimum 14-days between applications, not to exceed 64 oz/A per year.
 Can also be used as a spot-spray by mixing 1/3-2/3% (0.44 to 0.85 oz per gallon) Select Max and 0.25% v:v nonionic surfactant (0.33 oz per gallon).
 Spray to wet, but do not allow runoff of spray solution.

 fluazifop (Fusilade DX): PHI 14d, REI 12h, Group 1.
 For grass weed control only.
 Apply up to 12 oz/A. See label to select rate based on grasses targeted for control.
+Can make up to 4 applications per year.
 Allow for minimum 14 days between applications, and not to exceed 48 oz/A per year.
 Apply to actively growing grasses (see product label for susceptible stage).
 Add either crop oil concentrate (0.5-1%, 0.5-1 gallon per 100 gallons of spray) or nonionic surfactant (0.25-0.5%, 1-2 qt per 100 gal of spray).